The History And Evolution Of Dominoes

 Origins in Ancient China: The Birth of the 'Bone Tiles'

-The earliest records of domino-like tiles appear in China during the Song Dynasty (circa 1120 AD).
-These early tiles, called “p’ai” (牌), represented all 21 possible outcomes of two six-sided dice.
-Unlike modern dominoes, the Chinese sets divided tiles into 'military' and 'civil' suits.
+he earliest records of domino-like tiles appear in China during the Song Dynasty (circa 1120 AD).
+The earliest mention of dominoes is from Song dynasty China, found in the text Former Events in Wulin by Zhou Mi (1232–1298).
+These early tiles, called “p’ai” (牌), represented all 21 possible outcomes of two six-sided dice, with each half of a domino representing the result of one die or the second die.
+Chinese dominoes are longer than Western dominoes, and Chinese domino sets contain 32 tiles, while Western domino sets typically contain 28 tiles.
+Unlike modern dominoes, the Chinese sets divided tiles into ‘military’ and ‘civil’ suits, known as two suits.
 Each had its own ranking, and the tiles were used in various games of skill, strategy, and chance.
+The earliest known manual on dominoes is the Manual of the Xuanhe Period, attributed to Qu You (1341–1427).
 Archaeological finds and ancient texts suggest that Chinese nobles and scholars played these games for small wagers, usually in tea houses or courtly gatherings.
 The tiles were often made of bone, ivory, or ebony, symbolising wealth and luck.
-This is where the English slang 'bones' for dominoes originates, a nod to the game’s earliest craftsmanship.
+This is where the English slang ‘bones’ for dominoes originates, a nod to the game’s earliest craftsmanship.
+The historical figure Hung Ming is often credited with creating early versions of the game.

-Chinese dominoes were closely linked to gambling culture from the beginning.
+Chinese dominoes, sometimes referred to as Chinese ones, were closely linked to gambling culture from the beginning.
 Players bet on tile combinations or challenged each other to form specific patterns, not unlike modern poker hands.
-The famous Chinese game Pai Gow (meaning 'make nine') was directly based on domino tiles and became one of the earliest formalised tile-based gambling systems.
+The famous Chinese game Pai Gow (meaning ‘make nine’) was directly based on domino tiles and became one of the earliest formalised tile-based gambling systems.
 Over time, Pai Gow would inspire other gambling innovations, most notably, Pai Gow Poker, which appears in casinos worldwide today.

 Dominoes Arrive in Europe: From Monks to Merchants